ara3d/aec-hackathon-identity/readme.md

 * Generating an initial identity model in JSON format
 * Computing difference between two identity models as an array of JSON records

-## Other Code Written
+In a separate repo:

+* A [Rhino plug-in was written by Ahmed Wael Imsail](https://github.com/AhWaIs/RhinoObjExport) to generate a list of OBJs from Rhino.

 The following code examples have not yet been uploaded online:

 * A Python script for Revit was written by Olga Poletkina to read JSON difference records
-* A Rhino plug-in was written by Ahmed Wael Imsail to generate a list of OBJs from Rhino
 * A Python standalone script was written by Elia Waefle to generate a list of OBJ files and JSON parameter sets

 ## References